SantaLauk/ISMS-Portfolio-AIR/README.md

 The **Statement of Applicability** assesses all 93 ISO/IEC 27001:2022 Annex A controls — none are excluded.
 9 are fully implemented, 63 are partially implemented, and 21 are not yet implemented, each with an evidence reference and recommended action.
 The **Internal Audit Report** documents a simulated first audit: 2 major non-conformities, 5 minor non-conformities, 5 observations, and 8 conformities, with a full findings log tracking corrective actions and target dates.

 ### 07 — Improvement
-A **10-month Security Improvement Roadmap** across 9 workstreams, covering 48 prioritised initiatives from immediate NCR remediation through to pre-certification readiness.
+A **10-month Security Improvement Roadmap** across 9 workstreams, covering 48 prioritised initiatives.
 Includes a 15-gate pre-certification checklist mapping every condition AIR must satisfy before submitting for Stage 1 external audit.

 ---